 By The Employee Rights Advocacy Institute For Law & Policy and Public Citizen (2009)

-In April 2009, The Employee Rights Advocacy Institute For Law & Policy (The Institute), in collaboration with Public Citizen, released a study based on a major national survey on forced arbitration of employment and consumer claims conducted by Lake Research Partners, one of the most respected national public opinion and political strategy research firms in the country.
+In April 2009, the Institute, in collaboration with Public Citizen, released a study based on a major national survey on forced arbitration of employment and consumer claims conducted by Lake Research Partners, one of the most respected national public opinion and political strategy research firms in the country.
 This important research was made possible by a grant from The Public Welfare Foundation.

 Forced Arbitration In The Workplace: A Symposium

-Hosted by The Employee Rights Advocacy Institute For Law & Policy and Berkeley Journal of Employment and Labor Law (2014)
+Hosted by the National Institute for Workers’ Rights and Berkeley Journal of Employment and Labor Law (2014)

 The law review articles in this issue represent a renewed effort among the legal community to strengthen the scholarship on forced arbitration of workplace disputes and to ensure fairness for workers.
 Each article contributes to a better understanding of forced arbitration in the workplace and its impact on workers’ ability to enforce their statutory rights.